 - How much support will be paid if the relationship ends.

 - Who retains possession of the home or who has to move out of the home if the relationship ends.

-You may also want to speak with a family lawyer if you need to fight a particular part of your existing cohabitation agreement.
+You may also want to speak with a family lawyer if you need to dispute a particular part of your existing cohabitation agreement.
 It is possible that a party didn’t fully disclose assets or income, a party didn’t understand the consequences of the contract, or the contract was entered into as a result of undue influence, mistake or fraud.

 Some people see this process as unpleasant or “a bad sign,” while others see it as prudent and essential.
 We’ve dealt with countless couples that have held each view, respectively, and have worked with them to create a fair and comprehensive cohabitation agreement.
-Knowing these matters are settled provides great peace of mind.
+Knowing these matters are settled, provides great peace of mind.